 Embraced by God: Facing Chemotherapy with Faith

 Embraced by God: Facing Chemotherapy with Faith was released in March 2010 by Twenty-Third Publications, based on my experiences being treated by chemotherapy for a rare blood disease called Langerhan’s Cell Histiocytosis.
-I will be writing more about this in my blog posts, but below is an excerpt from the book’s introduction.
+Below is an excerpt from the book’s introduction.

 Introduction: That One Word